Drewpeifer/medialytics/README.md

 ![libraries](https://i.imgur.com/I73CQBb.jpg)

 # How recent is this data?
 Data is retrieved from Plex in real time.
-When you load the page, you are making a fresh request to my server.
+When you load the page, you are making a fresh request to the tareted server.

 # What is it built with?
 jQuery does most of the work making the AJAX call and parsing the results.
 The sorting